 These check-lists may include: daily inspection, preflight, outlanding, pre-landing, radio procedures, and aircraft rigging and de-rigging instructions.
 Since the check-lists may be long, the up/down keys (or rotary knob on Altair) may be used to scroll through the text.
-Clicking the < and > buttons selects the previous/next checklist.
+Clicking the $\leq$ and $\geq$ buttons selects the previous/next checklist.

-Podrcznik dla XCSoar 3.
-USER INTERFACE

 Text entry

 A text entry dialogue is used for entering text.
 This is used for team code entry, setting file names, waypoint editing, as well as entering other configuration options, such as pilot name for the logger.

 Two ways of entering text are provided.